TT-PSC-S-A-Partner-Demo/GitHubCopilotWorkshops/exercises/java-rest-client/README.md

 Create a zip file with the content of a given folder.
 The path of the folder should be a query parameter.

+### 11. Password Generator

+Create an endpoint that generates secure passwords.
+Accept parameters for length, include uppercase, lowercase, numbers, and special characters.
+Use Copilot to suggest secure random generation methods.

+### 12. Email Validation and Domain Extraction

+Validate email addresses using regex patterns and extract the domain.
+Return both validation status and domain information in JSON format.

+### 13. JWT Token Operations

+Create endpoints to generate and validate JWT tokens.
+Use Copilot to implement secure token generation with proper claims and expiration handling.

+### 14. File Encryption/Decryption

+Implement basic file encryption and decryption using AES.
+Accept file path and password as parameters.
+Use Copilot to suggest secure crypto implementations.

+### 15. Database CRUD Operations

+Create a simple entity (e.g., User) with JPA annotations and implement full CRUD operations.
+Use Copilot to generate repository methods and service layer.

+### 16. API Rate Limiting

+Implement rate limiting for your endpoints using annotations.
+Use Copilot to suggest rate limiting strategies and implementation patterns.

+### 17. Data Validation with Custom Annotations

+Create custom validation annotations for business rules (e.g., valid IBAN, credit card numbers).
+Use Copilot to generate validation logic.

+### 18. Caching Implementation

+Add caching to expensive operations using Spring Cache.
+Use Copilot to suggest appropriate caching strategies and annotations.

+### 19. Error Handling and Global Exception Handler

+Implement a global exception handler with custom error responses.
+Use Copilot to create comprehensive error handling patterns.

+### 20. Async Processing

+Create endpoints that handle long-running operations asynchronously.
+Use Copilot to implement proper async patterns with CompletableFuture.

+### 21. Health Check Endpoints

+Implement custom health check endpoints that verify database connectivity, external service availability, and system resources.

+### 22. API Documentation with OpenAPI

+Use Copilot to generate OpenAPI annotations and documentation for all your endpoints.
+Create comprehensive API documentation.

+### 23. Integration Testing

+Create integration tests that test the full request-response cycle.
+Use Copilot to generate test scenarios and mock external dependencies.

+### 24. Performance Monitoring

+Add performance monitoring and metrics collection to your endpoints.
+Use Copilot to implement timing and performance tracking.

+### 25. Security Implementation

+Implement basic authentication and authorization.
+Use Copilot to create secure endpoints with proper security configurations.

+## Bonus Challenges

+### 26. Refactoring Exercise

+Take one of your existing endpoints and ask Copilot to refactor it following SOLID principles and clean code practices.

+### 27. Code Review Assistant

+Use Copilot Chat to review your code and suggest improvements for security, performance, and maintainability.

+### 28. Documentation Generation

+Use Copilot to generate comprehensive README files, API documentation, and inline code comments for your project.

+### 29. Testing Strategy

+Ask Copilot to suggest and implement different testing strategies including unit tests, integration tests, and edge case testing.

+### 30. Deployment Configuration

+Use Copilot to generate Docker files, deployment scripts, and CI/CD pipeline configurations for your Spring Boot application.